 Sea Buckthorn Juice

 This ingredient sounds wholesome and appears to be a much more affordable option than sea buckthorn oil.
 In another article, we broke down the actual costs and benefits of sea buckthorn oil over juice, which you can read here.
 It turns out that pure sea buckthorn oil is much more cost effective and can help provide a much wider range of nutrition.

 Save your money and avoid sea buckthorn juice.

 Don't be Fooled

-Did you know that there are imposter sea buckthorn oil products circulating online?
+There are imposter sea buckthorn oil products circulating online.
 This article goes into depth on how to spot a fake.
 Once you know what to look for in sea buckthorn oil products, it's easy to find quality products.

 Our SeabuckWonders staff writers love our 100% USDA-certified organic sea buckthorn health & beauty products (of course), and we're passionate about helping people become their healthiest selves.
 Keep reading for more about our company, and connect with us on social!